micheleusuelli/micheleusuelli.github.io/articles-html/dsscrum/dsscrum.md

 ## Objectives

-Delivering a data science project, some common challenges are
+When delivering a data science project, some of the common challenges are:
-- **confusion**: data science experimentation done in isolation with unclear business value
+- **lack of clear goals**: a lot of data science experimentation is done in isolation with unclear business value
-- **lack of quick results**: progress towards different directions with no result
+- **lack of quick results**: progress is not often made in coordinated direction and does not produce results
-- **lack of quality**: inconsistency in the technical quality
+- **lack of quality**: inconsistencies in the technical quality

-If you relate to either of these challenges, in this article you will find some lessons learned from my projects.
+If you relate to either of these challenges, this article is for you.
+It will highlight some lessons learned from my projects at Microsoft on how to tackle this problems.

-This article shows a delivery methodology which objectives are
+This article shows a delivery methodology whose objectives are:
-- **clarity**: map high-level business requirements with low-level technical capabilities
+- **clarity**: map high-level business requirements to low-level technical capabilities
 - **velocity**: deliver the project quickly and in small increments, heading towards a consistent goal
 - **quality**: ensure that the product meets the quality standards

-The next sections describe a solution to achieve these objectives.
+The next sections describe the different components of a proposed solution to these problems.